slopp/rsc-instrumentation-poc/README.md

 5) What happens to this app if the API performance is slow?

-6) It'd be interesting to see how our APIs could play with shiny's reactivePoll instead of my dumb caching
+6) It'd be interesting to see how our APIs could play with shiny's reactivePoll instead of my dumb caching.
+Could we somehow only pull in new records?
+At a min. we could be smarter about what triggers a change, rather than hard coding a cache flush every 5 mins.

 What was easy....